JakeBoggs/JakeBoggs.github.io/content/posts/synthetic-conversational-audio-generation-daily-yap.md

 ## Conclusion

-The development of Daily Yap was undertaken to address the need for suitable conversational audio datasets and to investigate multimodal model requirements.
-This project involved exploring audio model architectures and current research in the field.

 Daily Yap provides a resource for developing and evaluating conversational AI systems.
 The dataset is available on HuggingFace: [https://huggingface.co/datasets/jakeBoggs/DailyYap](https://huggingface.co/datasets/jakeBoggs/DailyYap)

 If any academics want to cite this in a paper, I would be honored and extremely amused.
 Seeing "Daily Yap" in a works cited section would give me a good laugh and make all of this worth it.